AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 React Compiler added an array for caching values, and all the needed if-statements to do so.
 The JSX transpiler converted the JSX into nested function calls.
 There is a not-insignificant difference between what you wrote and what the JavaScript engine runs.
 We are trusting other people's code to produce something that matches our original intent.

 ## Trading Processor Cycles for Device Memory
 Memoization and caching in general means trading processing for memory.
-You save on the processor having to execute expensive operations, but you avoid that by using up space in to store things in memory.
+You save on the processor having to execute expensive operations, but you avoid that by using up space to store things in memory.

 If you use React Compiler, that means you are saying "store as much as you can" in the device's memory.
 If the code is running on the user's device in the browser, that's an architectural consideration to keep in mind.